ShammyLevva/FTAnalyzer/docs/Documentation.md

 FTAnalyzer Documentation
 ========================

 #### PLEASE NOTE you MUST uninstall the old Codeplex version before the version 6.0.1.0 or above can be updated.
-The latest version can be downloaded from the downloads link at the top of the page.
+The latest version can be installed from the [installs](http://www.ftanalyzer.com/install) page.

 If you have any problems, issues or suggestions please add them to the [Issues Section](https://github.com/ShammyLevva/FTAnalyzer/issues).
 Thank you.